ov-studio/Vital.engine/lua/client/thread/waitengineasyncupdate.md

 ---
-description: Awaits thread until the engine updates.
+description: Awaits thread until the engine updates independent of the frame.
 ---

 # waitEngineAsyncUpdate